-Punishing your pet because it’s afraid of loud noises is the wrong reaction, especially because animals have more sensitive hearing than humans.
+Punishing your pet because it’s afraid of loud noises is the wrong reaction, and could lead to reinforcement of their fear.
 Your job as a pet owner is to quell your dog’s or cat’s anxiety by trying to redirect the animal’s attention.
 Since your pet takes its cues from you, if you are at home, “Act secure and confident so they will [too],” Black writes.
 “If you act nervous and agitated, your pet will act the same.”

 Allow time for your pets to adjust

-Once the fireworks are over and residual “unofficial fireworks” have ended, check on your pet’s mood.
+Once the fireworks are over and residual “unofficial fireworks” have ended, check on your pets’ moods.
 If they exhibit signs of stress, consider keeping them in for the night.